16jalayt/SapphireDrew/README.md

 currently it can extract the cif tree (scripts and overlays) and partially decompile and recompile scene scripts.

 The included htxt.xml can be imported into Notepad++ to provide syntax highlighting.

+CTL + ALT + E -> Common Language... -> System.Exceptions   Check this to make easier to debug